PODCAST: Are Germaphobes Right to Be So Worried?Nov. 1, 2022

 ZACH: Okay, well, let's start inside and work our way out.
 So, in your home, I'm going to guess the bathroom, the kitchen, perhaps, are the most germ-infested areas?

 ZACH: So, talking about those two areas, right, you usually have a lot of towels in those areas, right?
-Things that you use , like drying your hands off.
+Things that you use on a daily basis, like drying your hands off.
 And obviously you dry your hands off after you've washed your hands.
 But even those towels collect germs over time?
 So, is there a recommended rotation of how long you should leave linens and those things, you know, in those areas in your home?

-DR. DREWS: Yeah, that's a great .
-Dish towels and hand towels can be some of the surfaces in our home because they carry the germs.
+DR. DREWS: Yeah, that's a great question, actually.
+Dish towels and hand towels can be some of the most dirty surfaces in our home because they carry the germs.
 And, so, you do want to launder them frequently.
 And the recommendation would be approximately every 3 to 5 days, depending on how frequently you're drying your hands.
 But obviously, if they're visibly soiled, then you need to go ahead and wash them and replace with a clean towel at that time.

 ZACH: What are some of the less obvious places in your home that germs might be maybe living?